Gm-shuvo/nest_microservice/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-# NestJS Microservices App for Customer Orders
+# NestJS Microservices App for Customer Orders using RabbitMq

 This repository contains a microservices-based application for handling customer orders, including services for order processing, billing, and authentication.
 Built with NestJS and leveraging RabbitMQ for inter-service communication, the architecture ensures scalable, efficient, and decoupled operations.
 This README provides an overview of the system, instructions for setting it up, and guidelines for contributing.